Procyon (Alpha Canis Minoris)

 Other in system attractions include:

 1) Vernevirch: a virchworld based of the comprehensive works of Les Voyages Extraordinaires written by Jules Verne with steam punk fantasy elements.
 Popular locales include Lincoln Island, The Moon, and treks through the center of the Earth.

-2) Museum of the Exodus: A Church of Man (Reformed) run museum on a kuiper belt object dedicated to the Great Expulsion, and housing several relics and nanoreplicants from this time period.
+2) Museum of the Exodus: A Church of Man (Reformed) run museum on an asteroid dedicated to the Great Expulsion, and housing several relics and nanoreplicants from this time period.
 On display are several real size stararks and one of the largest collections of blue and grey goo available for public viewing.
 Those that donate to the museum and pass a psychological screening are allowed to "feed the goo".